The Valley/The Gannon: Breeding Ground for Golf Processionals

 - Norman St. Peirre.

-- Paul Ventre, instructor at Paradise Driving Range in Middleton
+- Stephen Ventre, instructor at Paradise Driving Range in Middleton

 - And those who made a contribution, but did not remain in the game as professionals for their entire career: Bob Roche, Rick Tortolini, Ron Lavoie, Dave Travers…